22. Shame Doesn’t Like Daylight

 Much Shame, Little Self-worth

 According to Prof. Brené Brown, men and women appear to have different causes for shame.
-Women especially experience shame when they don’t fulfill the ideal: when they don’t look like Barbie or when their children, house, desk, or whatever else, is not as it should be.
-Men feel shame most when they show weakness.
+Women especially experience it when they don’t fulfill the ideal: when they don’t look like Barbie or when their children, house, desk, or whatever else, is not as it should be.
+Men feel it most when they show weakness.

 Community of Shame